In this blog post (updated February/March 2022), I share my experience with the Simple Practice Electronic Health Record (EHR).

 Simple Practice Pros and Cons

 This list is not exhaustive of all the pros and cons of Simple Practice.
 Some clinicians I know, really don’t like Simple Practice.
-Others love it, or have decided it’s the best they can find, so far.
-Changing EHRs is an exercise in mental patience and takes time, so be sure to look at reviews of other EHRs, then decide how you want to proceed.
+Others love it or have decided it’s the best they can find, so far, but aren’t very enamored with it.
+Changing EHRs is an exercise in mental patience and takes mega time, so be sure to look at reviews of other EHRs, then decide how you want to proceed.

 These are a few notes, in no particular order, from my experience.
 I haven’t used all of the features, and in early 2022 the plans changed, so please look carefully at the package you choose.